What is an abdominal abscess?

 An abscess is a pocket of inflamed tissue filled with pus.
-Abscesses can form anywhere on the body (inside and outside), but are most commonly found on the surface of the skin.
+Abscesses can form anywhere on the body (both inside and outside).
+They’re most commonly found on the surface of the skin.

 General symptoms of abdominal abscesses include: